TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/index.md

 {{< readfile path="/content/getting-started/installation/configuration/docker-compose-enterprise.yml" from=39 to=43 >}}
 {{< /highlight >}}

-The `depends_on` field tells Docker Compose that {{% tts %}} depends on CockroachDB and Redis.
-With this, Docker Compose will wait for CockroachDB and Redis to come online before starting {{% tts %}}.
+The `depends_on` field tells Docker Compose that {{% tts %}} depends on PostgreSQL and Redis.
+With this, Docker Compose will wait for PostgreSQL and Redis to come online before starting {{% tts %}}.

 {{< highlight yaml "linenos=table,linenostart=45" >}}
 {{< readfile path="/content/getting-started/installation/configuration/docker-compose-enterprise.yml" from=45 to=50 >}}